If you were wondering who is Martin Seligman, you will find the answer here.

 Character Strengths and Virtues

-Because of his engagement in the field, Seligman worked on a classification manual called the ‘Character Strengths and Virtues,’ that focuses on what can go right instead of what can go wrong.
+Because of his engagement in the field, Seligman worked on a classification manual called ‘Character Strengths and Virtues,’ which focuses on what can go right instead of what can go wrong.

-This classification manual of character strengths and virtues consists of six classes of virtues that includes 27 character strengths.
+This classification manual of character strengths and virtues consists of six classes of virtues that include 27 character strengths.

-Today, the manual functions as the ‘’positive counterpart’’ to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-While the DSM studies “the insanities,” Seligman’s character strength offers a review of the traits that influence, well, sanity.
+Today, the manual functions as the “positive counterpart” to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+While the DSM studies disorders, Seligman’s character strengths offer a review of the traits that influence wellbeing.

-The most famous work of Martin Seligman is his research on the theory of learned helplessness.
+Martin Seligman’s most famous work may be his research on the theory of learned helplessness.

 “Learned helplessness is a term specifying an organism learning to accept and endure unpleasant stimuli, and unwilling to avoid them, even when it is avoidable.”

 This occurs when they are repeatedly presented with an aversive stimulus that they can’t escape.
-The theory can also be applied to humans beings who think that they cannot change a situation and/or miss opportunities that make them feel helpless.
+The theory can also be applied to human beings who think that they cannot change a situation that makes them feel helpless.

-These people may be more likely to develop a mental illness such as clinical depression.
-These findings lead to a lot of other related studies that have helped psychologists understand the basis of depression (more about that here).
+These people may be more likely to develop a mental illness such as clinical depression (Miller & Seligman, 1975).
+These findings led to a lot of other related studies that have helped psychologists understand the basis of depression (more about that here).

-Seligman used his knowledge on learned helplessness by working with the military to increase the psychological health of soldiers and decrease the rates of soldiers suffering from post-traumatic stress disorder (PTSD).
+Seligman used his knowledge of learned helplessness when working with the military to increase the psychological health of soldiers and decrease the rates of soldiers experiencing post-traumatic stress disorder.

 The PERMA Model

-In much of his work, Seligman familiarized the soldiers with this model and its five main features that are crucial for lasting well being.
-These features are Positive Emotion, Engagement, Positive Relationships, Meaning, and Accomplishment or Achievement.
+In much of his work, Seligman familiarized the soldiers with this model and its five main features that are crucial for lasting wellbeing.
+These features are:

-The basic idea is that to work towards a state of contentment, we must first understand what a happy life consists of after years of scientific research.
+The basic idea is that to work toward a state of contentment, we must first understand what a happy life consists of.
 The PERMA model can be applied to anyone seeking balance and fulfillment.

 Positive Psychology Center

-Martin Seligman is also the founder of the Positive Psychology Center at the University of Pennsylvania, which mission it is to promote research, training, education, and the dissemination of Positive Psychology, resilience and grit.
+In 2003, Martin Seligman founded the Positive Psychology Center at the University of Pennsylvania.
+The center’s mission is to promote research, training, education, and the dissemination of positive psychology, resilience and grit.

-So can positive psychology actually study what makes people happy?
-Yes.
-However, Seligman wants to define that “happiness” is not the end goal, and maybe not the most attainable one either.
+While positive psychology is the study of what makes people happy, according to Seligman, “happiness” is not the end goal—and maybe not even an attainable one.

-Seligman offers research into three forms of happy lives that he claims all humans are capable of achieving: a pleasant life, a life of engagement, or a life of meaning.
+Seligman’s research examines three forms of happy lives: a pleasant life, a life of engagement, and a life of meaning.

-Want to learn more from this leader in the field?
+Did we adequately fill you in on who is Martin Seligman?
+Want to learn more about this leader in the field?
 His books are bestsellers.
 Perhaps it is a good time to start reading Authentic Happiness or Flourish.
-It might change your life, or minimally, make you consider what value you want at the center of your life.
+It might change your life, or at least, make you consider what value you want at the center of your life.